Zlh111111/zlh111111.github.io/_pages/about.md

 If you are seeking any form of academic cooperation, please feel free to email me at [linhuazou00@163.com](mailto:linhuazou00@163.com)

+**📝 Reviewer for journals including Expert Systems with Applications (ESWA) and Pattern Recognition (PR).

 # 📖 Educations
 - *2026.09 - now*, PhD student, School of Automation, Central South University, China.
 - *2023.09 - 2026.06*, Master, School of Computer Science, Minnan Normal University, China.